July 22, 2014

 These warnings allow you to inspect the DOM to find out more information about the issues.
 In our case, we had links only containing icons and not any descriptive text; divs with background images for a responsive content strategy; and plenty of anchors used as buttons.
 As with the headings and keyboard navigation, I updated code only within the context of user stories and planned to address the rest in the coming weeks.

-To experience the site from a non-sighted user’s point of view, I fired up VoiceOver for Mac, closed my eyes and tried navigating through it in Chrome and Firefox.
-I also tested with JAWS and Internet Explorer on a Windows virtual machine using VirtualBox for Mac.
+To experience the site from a non-sighted user's point of view, I fired up VoiceOver for Mac, closed my eyes and tried navigating through it in Chrome and Firefox.
+I also tested with JAWS and Internet Explorer on a Windows virtual machine using VirtualBox for Mac (2020 update: I use Parallels now instead).
 Any time we made a change for accessibility, I could test whether the experience improved using my small test suite.

 Some other items I tested and addressed for screen reader accessibility: